Parent faq

 What is the school day like?

 The school day begins at 9:20 a.m. and students focus on academics until 2:00 p.m.
 Daily arts block begins at 2:00 p.m. and runs through 4:45 p.m., with rehearsals and evening activities occasionally taking place.
-All academic teachers hold office hours to provide extra support from 8:30 to 9:00 a.m.
+Visual artists have the option of participating in Studio twice a week, until 7:00 p.m.
+Academic teachers hold office hours from 8:30 to 9:00 a.m. to provide extra support for all students.

-Who are the teachers that will be instructing my student?
+Who are the teachers I would be working with?

 NMSA’s instructors are master teachers and professional artists.
 The school regularly features guest speakers from a wide range of academic disciplines, while its Artist-in-Residence and Guest Critics programs augment art studio instruction.